-Prior to his nomination by President Clinton as U.S. ambassador to Israel, he served both President George H.W.
+Prior to his nomination as U.S. ambassador to Israel, he served both President George H.W.
 Bush and President Clinton as assistant secretary of state for Near Eastern affairs and President Ronald Reagan and President Bush as U.S. ambassador to the Syrian Arab Republic.
 He was special assistant to President Reagan and deputy press secretary for foreign affairs in the White House.

 Djerejian’s assignments in the Foreign Service included political officer in Beirut, Lebanon, and Casablanca, Morocco; deputy chief of mission at the U.S. Embassy in Jordan; and consul general in Bordeaux, France.
 He headed the political section in the U.S. Embassy in Moscow during the critical period in U.S.-Soviet relations marked by the invasion of Afghanistan.
 He served in the United States Army as a first lieutenant in the Republic of Korea following his graduation from the School of Foreign Service at Georgetown University.

 At the Baker Institute, Djerejian holds the Janice and Robert McNair Chair in Public Policy.
 He received a Bachelor of Science and a Doctor of Humane Letters, honoris causa, from Georgetown, as well as a Doctor of Laws, honoris causa, from Middlebury College.

 Djerejian has been awarded the Presidential Distinguished Service Award, the Department of State's Distinguished Honor Award, the President's Meritorious Service Award, the Anti-Defamation League’s Moral Statesman Award, and the Ellis Island Medal of Honor.
 He is also a recipient of the Association of Rice Alumni’s Gold Medal for his service to the university.
-In 2011, Djerejian was elected a fellow of the American Academy of Arts and Sciences, one of the nation’s oldest and most prestigious honorary societies and independent policy research centers.
-Also in 2011, he was named to the board of trustees of the Carnegie Corporation of New York.
-In 2013, Djerejian was elected independent chairman of the board of directors of Occidental Petroleum Corporation.
+Djerejian is a fellow of the American Academy of Arts and Sciences, one of the nation’s oldest and most prestigious honorary societies and independent policy research centers.
+He is a member of the board of trustees of the Carnegie Corporation of New York.